z1gc/moist/README.md

 ## Next Step

-[ ] Simplify the build steps more...
+* [ ] Simplify the build steps more...
+* [ ] Don't send BUGs to Gentoo developers, it's kind of my personal flavor.

 ## Testing